Published March 2026

 Some of the progress we have made and actions we plan to focus on include:

-- Continued focus on increasing women and diversity in research and leadership appointments through inclusive recruitment initiatives
+- Continued focus on increasing women and diversity in research and leadership appointments through inclusive recruitment initiatives.

-- Progress toward silver accreditation through the Athena Swan Science in Australia Gender Equity program (SAGE)
+- Progress toward silver accreditation through the Science in Australia Gender Equity (SAGE) Athena Swan program.

 We acknowledge there are multiple dimensions to gender.
 For more information on how WGEA defines gender for data collection and calculates gender pay gaps please visit: WGEA Work Place Profile and WGEA What is the Gender Pay Gap